-This year, we will witness the fruition of the post-pandemic realities of remote work and digital everything.
-Tech is playing a stronger role in making sure that business objectives are being met.
-Since the human element of business, which previously made up for lack of product/service quality, has been reduced, tech is helping to overcome the lack of physical interactions during this time.
+As we continue to see the realities of remote work and digital everything, tech plays a more substantial role in ensuring that business objectives are met.
+Since the human element of business, which previously made up for the lack of product/service quality, has been reduced, tech is helping to overcome the lack of physical interactions during this time.

 In the past, cost-effectiveness, product quality, time-to-market, and customer experience (CX) were all more or less equally important.
-But two years into the post-COVID-19 world, excellent CX has bubbled to the top in terms of what clients expect from a reputable business.
-The primary objective now is making the customer happy.
+Now, high-quality CX has bubbled to the top in terms of what clients expect from a reputable business.
+The primary objective now is to make the customer happy.
 CX attributes, such as security, performance, accessibility, user interfaces (UI), and user experience (UX) are especially important for validation.

 To help businesses excel in CX, QE specialists must have a solid understanding of what the customer wants as well as what the business, as a provider, can do for them.
 For example, my team has thousands of testers analyzing a wide range of customer services, utilizing various strategies such as continuous performance monitoring, crowd testing, and cross-device testing.
 What’s consistent throughout all our work is that we always take moments to reconsider.
 We reflect on certain questions when approaching CX problems: Does this fit the customer’s needs?
 Should it be done in this way?

-When testing for CX, our engineers have found that they need a complete understanding of the business, its service/product, and the technologies used by the business, as well.
+When testing for CX, our engineers found that they needed a complete understanding of the business, its service/product, and the technologies it uses.
 Only then can a QE team tell if something has been implemented properly, if it meets the needs of the business processes, and if it meets the experiential demands of the user.
-Such a validation would mostly require simulation techniques to virtualize the problem at hand.
-Furthermore, good CX requires that the QE team has a good understanding of human psychology, the target business, and its processes.
+Such a validation would mainly require simulation techniques to virtualize the problem.
+Furthermore, good CX requires the QE team to understand human psychology, the target business, and its processes.

 More interactive formats for CX have emerged and will play a larger role in 2023.
 For example, the digital migration of customer experience centers enables customers to try out a product online, while also allowing QE teams to collect and provide valuable and quantifiable test data to feedback into the development process.
 As quality assurance matures into quality engineering in newer models of software development and consumption processes, testing becomes quality orchestration across the business and/or technology lifecycle.